Hamilton Fish Armstrong: Career

-Armstrong attended Princeton University, then began a career in journalism at The New Republic.
+He began a career in journalism at the business department of The New Republic.
 During the First World War, he was a military attaché in Serbia, sparking a lifelong interest in American relations with foreign states.
+Armstrong retained an interest in the Balkans region throughout his career, publishing three books and upwards of ten Foreign Affairs articles on the Balkans.
+He was also involved in American–Jugoslav societies.

 In 1922, at the request of editor Archibald Cary Coolidge, Armstrong became managing editor of Foreign Affairs, the journal of the newly formed Council on Foreign Relations.
+Armstrong changed the name of the magazine from the Journal of International Relations, which he found “unnecessarily dull” into Foreign Affairs.
+Armstrong recruited his sisters, Helen and Margaret, to re-draw the logo.
 After Coolidge's death in 1928, Armstrong became editor, retiring from the position only in 1972, the fiftieth year of publication of the journal.
-He died after a long illness on April 24, 1973, at the age of 80.